Progne subis

 wings have to be well developed in order to carry them from their southern

-wintering grounds in South America to here in the U.S. and even all the way into Canada and then back each year.
+wintering grounds in Brazil all the way into Canada and then back each year.

 Mosquitoes